imopen/reolink/README.md

 ## To Recap ##

-Once you save your enabled, disable, personalized zone with get, you can switch from one to another with set.
+Once you have saved your "enable", "disable" or "personalized" zone with get, you can switch from one to another with set.